Lucasmomille/P7-groupomania-backend/README.md

 Run npm install

-Remove -exemple from .env and config/auth.config.js
+Remove -example from .env

-Add your own code in this files
+Add your own code in this file

 ### Before running the app for the first time
 In app.js uncomment "{ force: true }" and "initial();"